brylac/terraform-azure-samples/README.md

 - network.tf - network resources
 - vm_instance.tf - vm instance resources including csvdecode function using a for loop
 - output.tf - contains output of the local admin pw for vm instance

+2.remote_state
+Description: Store Terraform state file in a remote location such as an Azure Storage Account rather than locally
+- main.tf - azure provider version and remote state configuration